opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 ## If you don't read anything else

-The simplest possible spatial type implementation that can interoperate with most existing Spatial Type implementations without loosing information is a "Geometry" [and/or "Geography"](#geometry-and-geography) type, parameterized with `crs` ([Coordinate Reference System](#coordinate-reference-systems)) as a string, with values encoded as [Well-known binary](#well-known-binary) (if your format has a native way to store an array of bytes) or [Well-known text](#well-known-text) (otherwise).
+The simplest possible Spatial Type representation that can interoperate with most existing Spatial Type implementations without loosing information is a "Geometry" [and/or "Geography"](#geometry-and-geography) type, parameterized with `crs` ([Coordinate Reference System](#coordinate-reference-systems)) as a string, with values encoded as [Well-known binary](#well-known-binary) (if your format has a native way to store an array of bytes) or [Well-known text](#well-known-text) (otherwise).

-In general, the motivation behind the suggestions in this document are to ensure that new Spatial Type implementations:
+The suggestions in this document are intended to ensure that new Spatial Type implementations:

 - **Capture producer intent**: Users of your Spatial Type should not have to discard